kraxel/gterm/README.md

 The number of supported config options is rather small right now, but is expected to grow over time to cover the most important ones.
 It will probably never fully match the xterm feature set though.
-Quite a few xterm features are pretty much obsolete these days and will simply not work with wayland, the x11 server side font rendering for example.
+Quite a few xterm features are pretty much obsolete these days and/or will simply not work with wayland.
+The x11 server side font rendering comes to mind for example.
+Also any charset quirks dating back to the early x11 days, before unicode and utf-8 did exist.